CryptoPenguin15/AES-128_radix_bc_fhe/README.md

 - **Thread-safe:** Only static global variables
 - **Efficient Implementation:**
   - Minimize bootstraps, as they dominate runtime.
-  - Use BooleanBlock for the `S-Box`, with boolean circuit evaluation.
+  - Use BooleanBlock for the `S-Box` and `MixColumns`, with boolean circuit evaluation.
-  - Use MatchValues for the `MixColumns` step.
+  - Use MatchValues for the inverse `MixColumns` step.
 - **xor:** Performed unchecked() since bitlength is known.
-- **mix_col:**
-   - Operations are decomposed.
-   - Example: The complete g2 state and g3 state are first retrieved, and the g2_g3_xor state afterwards.
 - **Key Expansion:**
   - Performed as an offline phase.
   - Additional tables for combined operations can be precomputed.